-- Embody the love of Christ in a hurting world and exemplify living the Christian faith. - 2.
-Provide diaconal care encompassing the areas of teaching the Christian faith, spiritual care, outreach, evangelism and works of mercy. - Care for people holistically, addressing needs of spirit, mind and body. - 4.
+- Embody the love of Christ in a hurting world and exemplify living the Christian faith. - Provide diaconal care encompassing the areas of teaching the Christian faith, spiritual care, outreach, evangelism and works of mercy. - Care for people holistically, addressing needs of spirit, mind and body. - 4.
 Serve the diaconal needs of the LCMS in congregations, Recognized Service Organizations (RSOs), and national and international missions, as well as in other outreach activities such as hospital, campus, prison and social ministries. - 5.
 Develop and conduct ministry to women. - Identify needs and opportunities for God's people to serve in areas such as social ministry, and guide and lead laity in these activities.

 Applicants to Deaconess Studies must possess a bachelor's degree from an accredited college or university.
 The degree should represent a broad liberal arts background and should include courses in English composition, writing and speech.
 It also should include courses in the humanities, psychology, social sciences, natural sciences and religion.
 Applicants also may find it helpful to take at least one foreign language.
-Because this is a Master of Arts degree, applicants need to meet the M.A. admission requirements.
+Because this is a Master of Arts (M.A.) degree (Spiritual Care Major with Deaconess certification), applicants need to meet the M.A. admission requirements.

-Admission to Deaconess Studies ordinarily is contingent on the student's membership in a congregation of the LCMS or of a church body in fellowship with the Synod.
-An applicant is to have been involved actively as a communicant member in a Lutheran congregation for not less than two years prior to enrollment.
+It is the policy of Concordia Seminary than an applicant to the Deaconess Studies Program be an active member of a congregation of the LCMS or of a church body in fellowship with the Synod for not less than two years prior to matriculating.